-Confinement to a car or any other poorly ventilated enclosure, no matter your best intentions, can be fatal to dogs, as cars get hot very quickly.
+If you’re looking forward to the summer months so you can start travelling with your dog, be aware that confinement to a car or any other poorly ventilated enclosure, no matter your best intentions, can be fatal to dogs, as cars get hot very quickly.
 For this reason it is very important to never leave your dog in the car, even if it seems safe at the time, as the heat and airlessness can cause dog heat stroke – and it leaves owners liable to prosecution.

-One study reports that when the outside temperature is 26ºC /78ºF, the inside of a car will reach 32ºC /90ºF in five minutes, and 43ºC /110ºF in 25 minutes!
+When the outside temperature is 26ºC /78ºF, the inside of a car will reach 32ºC /90ºF in five minutes, and 43ºC /110ºF in 25 minutes!
 This means that even a few minutes can be too much – the easiest thing to do is avoid taking your dog in a hot car, giving you less to worry about.

 Your dog may find exercising during hot days or warm, humid nights a bit too much, so avoid the hottest times of the day.
-The best time for them to enjoy exercise is either in the morning (especially if you’re both early birds), or in the evening for night owls.
+The best time for them to enjoy some fun dog exercise is either in the morning (especially if you’re both early birds), or in the evening for night owls.

 If your dog is lucky enough to have a lovely thick, heavy coat, they’ll be particularly happy not going out in the middle of the day.
 But no matter what coat your dog has, it’s best to avoid vigorous exercise in hot weather, as your friend could develop dog heat stroke in as little as 30 minutes.